• Skip to primary navigation

 Kaleiçi: The Old Town

-Stroll through Kaleiçi, Antalya’s captivating old town, where narrow streets transport you back amidst the enchanting backdrop of Ottoman-era houses and charming cafes.
+Stroll through Kaleiçi, Antalya’s captivating old town.
+Its narrow streets will transport you back amidst the enchanting backdrop of Ottoman-era houses and charming cafes.

 As you wander these historical alleys, you’ll encounter the iconic Hadrian’s Gate, a magnificent structure that serves as the gateway to this picturesque district, welcoming you to explore its timeless charm and rich heritage.